How to Introduce Turkey

 - Shredded Turkey: It’s important to offer your baby a variety of textures, and one of the much-loved textures can be found in shredded turkey.
 Make sure the turkey is moist and soft and free of the skin and any grizzle.

-- Turkey Meatballs: If your baby has a pincer grasp (fine motor and feeding skill that develops between 9 to 12 months of age) then you can cut up meatballs into smaller slices (as pictured).
+- Turkey Meatballs: You can also make homemade meatballs for older babies.
+Check out this meatball recipe from FoodieKid.com where they incorporate ground turkey with their delicious Sweet Potato, Broccoli and Kale Veggie Blends.
+Yum!
+And if your baby has a pincer grasp (fine motor and feeding skill that develops between 9 to 12 months of age) then you can cut up these meatballs and offer them in smaller slices.
 This is a great way to strengthen the pincer grasp and help your older baby eat the same (slightly modified) food as the rest of the family.

 - Puree Turkey: Parents tend to offer turkey in a pureed form to decrease their choking anxiety.
 But even when presenting turkey in a puree form, you can change up the texture as well as how it’s offered to your baby.
 Try thinning it out with breastmilk (or formula) and offering it from the Tiny Cup.
 Or blend the turkey until it becomes a lumpy puree, which is a perfect texture for baby-led spoon feeding with the ezpz Tiny Spoon!

 Toddlers: Serving toddlers a new protein like turkey can be difficult if we don’t add a fun factor!
-For some additional protein ideas, check out our book Making Mealtime ezpz, which highlights easy food art, a protein grocery list and a guide of protein sources.
-This book will help you and your toddler(s) explore a wide range of protein sources.
 Here are a few ideas to help get turkey into your tot’s food repertoire.

 - Turkey Sandwich: Turkey leftovers are the best!
-You can change the appearance of the standard open-faced turkey sandwich by using cookie cutters (a heart shape, perhaps?).
+You can change the appearance of the standard open-faced turkey sandwich by using cookie cutters.
 You can also switch up the bread with a dinner roll, croissant or Hawaiian bread.
 This makes for ezpz meal planning.

 - Turkey Quesadilla: Quesadillas are a mealtime staple for toddlers, and turkey is a simple substitute for chicken.
 Pro Tip: Use a pizza cutter to easily cut through quesadillas and serve the meal a few minutes faster.